-1. Description of the company 1 1.1.
-Organizational structure 1 2.
-Description of the business environment 2.1.
-Material developments and changes in the macroeconomic environment during the reporting year 2 2.2.
-Developments in the Israeli insurance market 3.
-Board of directors' remarks regarding the corporation's business position 10 3.1 Financial information by operating segments 10 3.2 Additional financial data 37 3.3 Principal data from the consolidated statements of financial position 37 3.4.
-Cash flows 39 3.5.
-Financing sources 39 4.
-Developments subsequent to the publication of the periodic report 41 4.1 Additional events during and after the reporting period 41 4.2 Legal proceedings 41 4.3.
-Restrictions and supervision of the corporation's business 41 5.
-Exposure to and management of market risks 59 6.
-Disclosure regarding the corporation's financial reporting 61 6.1.
-Report concerning critical accounting estimates 61 6.2.
-Contingent liabilities 61 6.3.
-Internal control over financial reporting and disclosure 61
+1. Description of the Company 1.1.
+Organizational structure 2.
+Description of the Business Environment 2.1.
+Material developments and changes in the macroeconomic environment during the reporting year 3.
+Board of Directors' Remarks Regarding the Corporation's Business Position11 3.1 Financial information by operating segments 3.2 Additional financial data 3.3 Principal data from the consolidated statements of financial position 3.4.
+Cash flows 3.5.
+Financing sources41 4.
+Developments subsequent to the publication of the periodic report 4.1 Additional events during and after the reporting period 4.2 Legal proceedings 4.3.
+Restrictions and supervision of the corporation's business 5.
+Exposure to and management of market risks 6.
+Disclosure Regarding the Corporation's Financial Reporting 6.1.
+Report concerning critical accounting estimates 6.2.
+Contingent liabilities 6.3 Internal control over financial reporting and disclosure

-The board of directors' report on the state of the corporation's affairs for the period ended June 30, 2017 (hereinafter: the "Board of Directors' Report") reviews the principal changes which occurred in the operations of Clal Insurance Enterprises Holdings Ltd. (hereinafter: the "Company") during the first six months of 2017 (hereinafter: the "Reporting Period" and/or the "Interim Reports" and/or the "Financial Statements").
+The Board of Directors' Report on the state of the corporation's affairs for the period ended September 30, 2017 (hereinafter: the "Board of Directors' Report") reviews the principal changes which occurred in the operations of Clal Insurance Enterprises Holdings Ltd. (hereinafter: the "Company") during the first nine months of 2017 (hereinafter: the "Reporting Period" and/or the "Interim Reports" and/or the "Financial Statements").

-The board of directors' report was prepared in accordance with the Securities Regulations (Periodic and Immediate Reports), 1970, and is based on the assumption that the reader is also in possession of the company's complete periodic report for the year ended December 31, 2016 (hereinafter: the "Periodic Report" and/or the "Annual Financial Statements").
-The board of directors' report with respect to insurance business operations was prepared in accordance with the Control of Insurance Business Regulations (Particulars of Report), 1998, and in accordance with the circular issued by the Commissioner of Capital Markets, Insurance and Savings (hereinafter: the "Commissioner").
+The Board of Directors' Report was prepared in accordance with the Securities Regulations (Periodic and Immediate Reports), 1970, and is based on the assumption that the reader is also in possession of the Company's complete periodic report for the year ended December 31, 2016 (hereinafter: the "Periodic Report" and/or the "Annual Financial Statements").
+The Board of Directors' Report with respect to insurance business operations was prepared in accordance with the Control of Insurance Business Regulations (Particulars of Report), 1998, and in accordance with the circular issued by the Commissioner of Capital Markets, Insurance and Savings (hereinafter: the "Commissioner").